unit-io/bpool/readme.md

 ```

 ### Put Buffer to Pool
-To put buffer to the pool when finished using buffer use bufPool.Put(buffer) method, this operation resets the underline slice.
+To put buffer to the pool when finished using buffer use BufferPool.Put() method, this operation resets the underline slice.
 It also resets the buffer pool interval that was used to delay the Get operation if capacity is below the target size.

 ```

-bufPool.Put(buffer)
+pool.Put(buffer)
 ...

 ```

-To reset the underline slice stored to the buffer and continue using the buffer use buffer.Reset() method instead of using pool.Put() operation.
+To reset the underline slice stored to the buffer and continue using the buffer use Buffer.Reset() method instead of using BufferPool.Put() operation.

 ```